Smile! You're on Candid Camera

 Are you old enough to remember Allen Funt's Candid Camera?
 How about America's Funniest Home Videos?
 In either case, it's obvious that being caught "just being yourself" is not necessarily putting your best foot forward for the camera.

 While being relaxed and natural with reporters and TV personalities is good, what's best is being prepared and in control.
-Below you'll find a sampling of some of the tips we teach during SunStar's Media Bootcamp for portfolio managers and other spokespeople in your firm.
+SunStar's media tips that follow are but a small sampling of the skills we teach in Media Bootcamp for portfolio managers and other spokespeople in your firm.

 What's YOUR Story?

 When you're called to do an interview, you'll expect the reporter to ask the questions.
 You may even get them in advance.
 But that's their story - not yours.
 Of course, you'll want to intelligently and concisely answer those questions, but having your story clearly structured in your own mind first allows you to cast your answers in a way that puts your firm in the best possible light.
 Make certain your prep time includes thinking about: